alphagov/govuk-google-analytics/docs/_attributes/event.md

 name: event
 required: yes
 type: string
-description: Special thing that GTM uses to know what to do with the data
+description: Needed by Google to contain a specific thing to cause a trigger to happen.
 ---